Seminary of the Southwest: Academics

-Campus information
+Campus

 Christ Chapel

 The chapel, including the floor-to-ceiling hand-blown stained glass windows, was designed by architect Arthur Fehr.

-Booher Library
+Harrison Library

-On site, holdings of the Booher Library include more than 150,000 items, with several thousand in Spanish.
+In September, 2023, Southwest completed the reconstruction of its library, named for Bishop Dena Harrison.
+On site, holdings of the Harrison Library include more than 150,000 items, with several thousand in Spanish.
 The collection provides nearly 500 print periodical titles as well.
 Ample resources relate to the major theological disciplines, including an abundance of materials concerned with the tradition and history of the Episcopal Church.
-The Booher Library collaborates closely with the Stitt Library at Austin Presbyterian Theological Seminary, just a few blocks away.
+The Harrison Library collaborates closely with the Stitt Library at Austin Presbyterian Theological Seminary, just a few blocks away.
 A slightly longer walk takes seminarians to the fifth largest library consortium in the United States, the General Libraries of the University of Texas at Austin, including their unequaled Benson Latin American Collection.
 All these libraries extend borrowing privileges to our students free of charge.
 The internet and the OCLC international network of libraries provide materials unavailable locally; and the library offers a growing number of electronic resources including ATLAS Full Text Plus, TexShare, and EBSCO.